 All in all, it’s mostly the leader who can create the perfect work environment for his team to thrive.
 With no further ado, let’s get into the practical things and see how you can become a true leader.

 1. Earn Your Trust and Respect

 But to earn people’s full trust, you have to be more than honest.
-As a matter of fact, you need to show them you really care.
+You need to show them you care.
 How can you do that?

 Well, simply start by involving and helping them solve their problems whenever they seek assistance.
 Pay extra attention to the team members who have a harder time understanding a task and be extra patient.

 By genuinely caring about your team, you’ll spark both respect and trust and so your leadership figure will earn more power.

 A good idea would be to meet your team outside the work and bond with them.
 Show them that you don’t look at them just as your employees but also as people worth spending time with.
 When you do this, pay caution and don’t be intrusive.

 No one likes an intrusive “boss”.
 I should not even mention the damages that can be caused if a private, personal conversation is not kept confidential, so always respect your secrecy promises.